 What is Virtual Recruitment Software?

-Virtual recruitment software facilitate all the recruiting needs required to run the virtual process effectively.
+Virtual recruitment software facilitates all the recruiting needs required to run the virtual process effectively.
 From sourcing and screening candidates to conducting interviews and hiring them, all the phases of the virtual recruitment process are assisted by these recruitment tools only.

 What are the benefits of using Virtual Recruiting Tools?